 - Curfew- I don’t want to stay somewhere where I can’t come and go as I please.

-- Party hostels- This is a personal preference.
-These days, I avoid party hostels.
-When I stay in one, I end up spending too much on booze and never feel like doing anything during the day.
-I’d rather have a chill night with few beers and get a good nights sleep.
+- Party hostels- These days, I avoid party hostels.
+Even though they’re fun, I end up spending too much on drinks and never feel like doing anything during the day.
+I’d rather have a chill night and get a good night’s sleep so I can spend my time sightseeing.

-- Bed bugs mentioned in reviews- If I so much as see the word, I’m out.
+- Bed bugs mentioned in reviews- If I so much as see the words bed bugs, I’m out.
 I have experienced bed bugs before and I’m not going to risk it again.
 For help checking for bed bugs and getting rid of them, check out my guide: How to Avoid Bed Bugs While Traveling.

-- Lots of up charges- If they charge extra for towels, sheets, or unexpected taxes, it’s usually a bad sign.
+- Lots of up charges- If the hostel charge extra for towels, sheets, or unexpected taxes, it’s usually a bad sign.
 They will be nickel and diming you for the duration of your stay.
+Avoid these places.

 How to Choose and Book the Best Hostel: My 9 Step Process

-- Open up Booking.com and Hostelworld.com- I prefer Booking these days.
-Many properties allow you to make a reservation without paying a deposit.
+- Open up your preferred booking site- Booking.com and Hostelworld.com are probably the most popular.
+These days, I prefer Booking.com because many properties allow you to make a reservation without paying a deposit.
 Their cancellation policy is usually better as well.
-Sometimes prices are lower.
+Oftentimes prices are lower.
 I used to always use Hostelworld, but I’m not a fan anymore for various reasons.
 I still go there to search through as some properties aren’t on both.

-- Enter the city and dates that I plan to stay- I usually book 1 or 2 nights then extend my stay while I’m there.
+- Enter the city and dates that you plan to stay- I usually book 1 or 2 nights then extend my stay while I’m there.
 That way, if I don’t like the place, I’m not stuck.
 I can move to another hostel after a couple of days if I want.
+If you’re traveling during busy season, you’ll want to book your entire stay.
+Hostels can get booked up weeks in advance during peak season.

-- Sort by highest rated- From this list, I look for a hostel with a price comparable to the lowest price list.
-Basically, I’m looking for the highest rated place with the lowest price.
+- Sort by highest rated- From this list, look for a hostel with a price comparable to the lowest price list.
+Basically, you’re looking for the highest rated place with the lowest price.

-- Check the map- Once I find a few contenders, I check the map to see where they are located within the city.
+- Check the map- Once you narrow down the list a bit, check the map to see where the properties are located within the city.
 I like to stay near the city center because the area is usually walkable.
-I also read the directions to the hostels to make sure that it’s not too difficult to get to or find.
+Also, read the directions to the hostels to make sure that it’s not too difficult to get to.

-- Read the reviews- I just skim a few and look for any red flags or disqualifiers listed above.
+- Read the reviews- Skim a few recent reviews and look for any red flags or disqualifiers you may have.

-- Read the fine print- If it’s looking good so far, I read their description.
-I want to know what kind of hostel they are.
-If they have any crazy rules.
-I search for disqualifiers.
-By now, I should have it narrowed down to 1-3 potential hostels.
+- Read the fine print- Skim the hostel description to find out what kind of hostel they are.
+Look for crazy rules or disqualifiers.
+By now, you should have it narrowed down to 1-3 potential hostels.

-- Check to see if I can book directly with the hostel- This is generally the cheapest option.
+- Check to see if you can book directly with the hostel- This is almost always cheaper than booking through a booking site the cheapest option.
 If the hostel has its own website, they usually welcome direct booking.
 They can charge less for this because they save on paying Booking.com or Hostelworld a commission.

-- Book- I’ll make the reservation on the site with the lowest cost.
+- Book- Make the reservation on the site with the lowest cost.

-There are four benefits to just showing up:
+There are four benefits to just showing up at a hostel instead of making a reservation:

 - The room price is cheaper- Because the hostel doesn’t have to pay a commission to Booking.com or Hostelworld, they can rent the bed for less.
 Some hostels pass part of this savings to their customers.